ndhwyd/roc-rk3399-pc_openbsd/README.md

 Link: https://ftp2.eu.openbsd.org/pub/OpenBSD/snapshots/arm64/ (Example link)

+**INFO**

+You must use the -CURRENT (snapshot) tree.
+With the release 6.3 of the ARM port of OpenBSD the Gigabit network of the ROCK64 doesn't work.

 * Open the terminal
 * Type the following (as example - change the command where you have downloaded the file minirooot63.fs and the correct device for the microSD card):